Welcome to my personal blog where I write mostly about Linux, other open source software, and my books.

 I have been in the IT industry for nearly 50 years.
 I am an Open Source Software and GNU/Linux advocate, trainer, writer, and speaker.
 I have been working with Linux and Open Source Software for almost 25 years.
 I am a strong proponent of and evangelist for the “Linux Philosophy for System Administrators.”
 I have been in the IT industry for over forty years.

-I worked for IBM for 21 years and, while working as a Course Development Representative in Boca Raton, FL, in 1981, wrote the training course for the first IBM PC.
+I worked at IBM for 21 years and, while working as a Course Development Representative in Boca Raton, FL, in 1981, I wrote the training course for the first IBM PC.
 I have taught RHCE classes for Red Hat and also worked at MCI Worldcom, Cisco, and the State of North Carolina.
 In most of the places I have worked since leaving IBM in 1995, I have taught classes on Linux ranging from Lunch’n’Learns to full five day courses.
 Helping others learn about Linux and open source software is one of my great pleasures.

 I also have a web site dedicated to more technical information, http://www.linux-databook.info/.
 If you are looking for answers to technical questions about Linux, you are much more likely to find them there.
-If you don’t find what you need, send me your questions to the email address on my Contact page.
+If you don’t find what you need, send me your questions to the email address below.
 I will respond with an answer if there is one and I can find it; I will also add that information to the DataBook web site so that others may use it as well.

 I can be reached at LinuxGeek46@both.org or on Twitter @LinuxGeek46.